arrow-kt/arrow-website/content/docs/learn/immutable-data/optional-prism.md

 The first parameter to the `index` optional represents the type of collection you are accessing.
 Currently this argument can be `Index.list`, `Index.map`, `Index.sequence`, or `Index.string`.
-The choice defined the type of keys and values expected by each operation.
+The choice defines the type of keys and values expected by each operation.

 :::